eleev/swift-design-patterns/Common Design Patterns/Creational/AbstractFactory/AbstractFactory.md

 - Then we again change the state of the factory to produce sport car 🚗

 ## Conclusion
-`Abstract Factory` is a great and very easy to use creational pattern!
-It provides means for creating objects based on external parameters, configure them differently, and provide specific type capabilities based on runtime requirements.
-Since the implementation is built around concrete type, we can use `type extension` and `inheritance` in order to create families of factories or domain specific factories.
+`Abstract Factory` is a great and very easy to implement creational pattern!
+It provides means for creating objects based on external parameters, configure them differently and provide specific type capabilities based on run-time requirements.
+Since, the implementation is built around concrete type, we can use `type extension` and `inheritance` in order to create families of factories or domain specific factories.
+Use this pattern when you have related types and you don't want to expose the way they are constructed and when you have run-time factors that affect the type that needs to be selected.